 Why are electric wheelchairs more expensive than manual wheelchairs?
 Electric wheelchairs have much more parts and technology that are built into the chair.
 Not to mention a lof testing and research goes into building these types of chairs.
 When you look at the batteries, control centers, motors, and frames you can see why these are more expensive than a manual chair.

 How do I know what size wheelchair to get?
 You need to take proper measurements of your body on certain areas before knowing.
-Matching your wheelchair size with your appropriate body size is key to the best possible experience while sitting in any wheelchair.
+Matching your wheelchair size with your appropriate body size is key to the best possible experience and the best way to find the best electric wheelchairs for your needs.
 Read our article on how to properly measure a wheelchair.

 Will Medicare help pay for an electric wheelchair for me?
 If you have a disability that limits your mobility, you may be wondering if Medicare will help pay for an electric wheelchair.
 While Medicare does not cover the cost of electric wheelchairs outright, there are some circumstances under which it may help to defray the cost.